 To do this, start by watering the ground around the chives you’ll be digging up.
 This softens the soil for easier digging.

-Trim back the chives to about four inches tall, and perhaps use the trimmings in a batch of oven fries with lemony green dressing and gruyere from our sister site, Foodal.
+Trim back the chives to about four inches tall, and perhaps use the trimmings in a batch of oven fries with lemony green dressing and gruyere with this recipe from our sister site, Foodal.

 Using a pitchfork, gently loosen the soil around the clump of chives you wish to transplant.